 Transparency and accountability are key elements in our approach to the regulation of aviation safety.
 It is also integral to the responsible performance of our enforcement functions under the Civil Aviation Act.

-In keeping with our commitment to these principles, every 6 months we publish a list of enforcement actions and decisions.
+In keeping with our commitment to these principles, we publish a list of enforcement actions and decisions.

 On this page you will find details about the nature of, and reasons for, recent enforcement decisions and actions as well information about the steps we take to ensure that the information we publish is current and correct.